Carbon monoxide-releasing molecules: History

-Therapeutic interest in CO dates back to the study of factitious airs (hydrocarbonate) in the 1790s by Thomas Beddoes, James Watt, James Lind, Humphry Davy, Tiberius Cavallo and many others.
+Therapeutic interest in low dose CO dates back to the study of factitious airs in the 1790s by Thomas Beddoes, James Watt, James Lind, Humphry Davy, Tiberius Cavallo and many others.

 Nickel tetracarbonyl was the first carbonyl-complex used to achieve local delivery of CO and was the first CO delivery molecule suggested to have therapeutic potential in 1891.
 The acronym CORM was coined in 2002, which marks the first modern biomedical and pharmaceutical initiative.
 The enzymatic reaction of heme oxygenase inspired the development of synthetic CORMs.

 The first synthetic CORMs were typically metal carbonyl complexes.
 A representative CORM that has been extensively characterized both from a biochemical and pharmacological view point is the ruthenium(II) complex Ru(glycinate)Cl(CO)_{3}, known as CORM-3.
 Therapeutic data pertaining to metallic CORMs were reappraised to explore if observed effects are due to CO or if metal reactivity mediates physiological effects via thiol depletion, facilitating reduction, ion channel blockage, or redox catalysis.